NIS Staff

 NIS Volunteer

 Ming is a journalist turned pastor passionate about proactive listening.
-He helps in news gathering, database and website maintenance.
+He helps in news gathering, database and website updates and video editing.

 NIS Volunteer